Shendi: Etymology

+There are several theories as to the origin of Shendi's name.

+One theory claims that the name comes from an old Nubian word for "lip" because the town is located in the bend of the Nile River, which is similar to the shape of lips.

+Another theory claims that the name came from a word in the Meroitic language meaning "the ram" because the place was a pasture for sheep that were being sanctified in the Kingdom of Kush during the Meroitic period, which is shown by the remains of the statues inside the sheep hall at the entrance Al-Naq’a Palace and the Al-Bajrawiya area.

+Similarly, the name for Shendi has also been suggested as derived from "Shndi/ʃn'də" for sheep in Daju vocabulary.
+The connection is supported by the Daju oral tradition of a former riverine distribution and ancient locality to Shendi before their migrations west into Kordofan and Darfur.

+Another theory claims that the name, is derived from the Beja language word "Shanda", which means "the long winter".

 Referring to the ancient Egyptian Pharaonic sources (Egyptian hieroglyphs), it is clear that the ancient Egyptians used the name Shendi to refer to the acacia trees, and it is known that the Shendi region has a large number of this type of tree.

 History

-The city of Shendi has a rich history of events, and its location in the middle of several geographical areas and tribal entities had a great political and commercial role.
-Ancient crossroads of trade routes, the most important of which was the trade route leading to the Arabian Peninsula, India and the Far East via Suakin, and the Nile road heading towards Egypt in the north, and the southern route towards Abyssinia via Butana and Snar to Gondar.
-And the road coming from Kordofan and Darfur, and passing through it the caravans of trade and pilgrims coming from central Africa heading towards Hejaz via Suakin.
+Shendi's location in the middle of several geographical areas and tribal entities along with being at the crossroads of trade routes has led to the city playing a great political and commercial role.

-Ancient History
+Ancient history

-It is likely that Shendi appeared with the beginnings of the settlement of ancient man on the banks of the Nile River during the transition phase from the modern Stone Age to the era of learning agriculture and pastoralism, settlement and the formation of urban agglomerations.

-It is not known exactly when these gatherings began to form in the Shendi area, but it is certain that the area currently located between the “Al-Kawthar Hotel” near the Shendi High School in the north of the city and to the outskirts of “Shanan Castle” in the south has witnessed a kind of semi-continuous human settlement throughout the four years. past thousands of years.
-Which reveals the remains and traces of grain and fruit stores and burial grounds, in addition to the fact that this area is located near the river, where the permanent water resource is, and its relative height is higher than the lowlands submerged by the seasonal flood waters of the Nile, known locally as Karu - that is, the lands leased for agriculture, which means that they are far from the danger of flooding.
-Its suitability for continuous cultivation and the availability of grasses and pastures in it that help graze and domesticate animals, making it a suitable location for prosperity and for the emergence and development of an urban community.
+It is not known exactly when Shendi began to be inhabited, but it is certain that the area currently located between the "Al-Kawthar Hotel" near the Shendi High School in the north of the city and the outskirts of "Shanan Castle" in the south has been inhabited by humans semi-continuously throughout the past four thousand years.
+This is due to multiple factors; the area being located near the river, the relative height being higher than the lowlands submerged by the seasonal flood waters of the Nile, its suitability for continuous cultivation and the availability of grasses and pastures in it that help graze and domesticate animals.

 The archaeological excavation at the site of Shanan Castle revealed a wide spread of Neolithic man activities in the Shendi area, and the quantity and quality of the archaeological artifacts extracted from the site indicate a large settlement that existed in the place, whose inhabitants exploited the natural resources of the area.

-Medieval
+Medieval period

-During the medieval, the city was one of the major markets in Northeast and West Africa, where the caravan routes to the Red Sea, including the caravans of pilgrims, crossed from West Africa, as it was receiving trade convoys coming from southern and central Sudan and the kingdoms of Abyssinia.
+During the medieval period, the city was one of the major markets in Northeast and West Africa, where the caravan routes to the Red Sea, including the caravans of pilgrims, crossed from West Africa, as it was receiving trade convoys coming from southern and central Sudan and the kingdoms of Abyssinia.